djmisha/event-feed/README.md

 # EDM Event Feed for sandiegohousemusic.com

+## New Todo Dec, 2020

+-   refactor all code to be not so shit! lol
+-   create JS modules for more modular code
+-   add Schema for live streams

 ## New Todo Sept, 2020

 -   add time of live stream, add red icon to live stream
 -   add pop up iframe when a link is clicked, add close button
 -   give all buttons border and radius
 -   add close buttons to top menus
 -   close other top menus when new one is clicked
 -   change to black UI?

 ## Todo List and Ideas